Master-Pr0grammer/docstring-gpt/README.md

 Initial release of DSG extension with basic UI functionality.

-### 1.0.1

-Fixed UI bug.

 ### 1.1.0

 Added regenerate docstring and programming language support for Python, JavaScript, Java, and C++.
+Added customization for LLM and Docstring style.

+### 1.1.1

+Added programming language support for React, Typescript, and C. Added customization for LLM temperature.

+## Acknowledgements
+This project leverages [Ollama](https://ollama.ai) for the logo and as an LLM.

 <!-- ---